garrett/jekyll-springboard-rdo/index.md

 There are different ways to get involved:

-Help out with [packaging](/documentation/rdo-packaging/)one of the OpenStack projects.
+Help out with [packaging](/documentation/rdo-packaging/) one of the OpenStack projects.

-Tackle one of the [open issues](http://tm3.org/rdobugs)or[review](http://review.rdoproject.org)a pending changeset.
+Tackle one of the [open issues](http://tm3.org/rdobugs) or [review](http://review.rdoproject.org) a pending changeset.

-Check out the [current status](http://dashboards.rdoproject.org)of the project.
+Check out the [current status](http://dashboards.rdoproject.org) of the project.
 {% endcapture %}